Marcelino-G/Movie-Pals/README.md

 - Refreshing your browser on any page but the main 'form' page will cause everything to crash.
 - Your browsers 'back' button wont work as expected.
 - Your profile picture may suddenly disappear while exploring and clicking through 'friends'.
-- The layout is not friendly to the mobile viewer.
+- The layout is not friendly to the mobile user.
 - Please let me know of any types of bugs you encounter.

 ## Site